Thicket-Blender/thicket/README.md

 This repository contains the latest version of the plugin and can be used to contribute improvements.

+This project is an updated fork of https://bitbucket.org/laubwerk/lbwbl.

 ## How do I get set up?

 ### Prerequisites